-GPS navigation for off road recreational vehicles is gaining in popularity.
-Our GPS ATV or snowmobile trail map is a trail overlay for your Garmin GPS.
-These GPS maps will run on most Garmin GPSs with internal memory or an SD card.
-A GPS mounted on your snowmobile or ATV provides trip statistics such as total miles, max speed, average speed, moving time, stopped time, etc. GPS trail maps will enhance your riding experience.
-Learn more about our GPS maps.
+GPS navigation for off road recreational vehicles is gaining in popularity and GPS apps for mobile phones now have the capability to store maps for offline use, when a WiFi or cellular signals are not available.
+Our ATV and Snowmobile trail maps are a transparent trail overlay for your Garmin GPS, mobile phone or tablet.
+These GPS maps will run on most Garmin GPSs with internal memory or an SD card and will integrate with several GPS apps for iPhone, iPad and Android devices.
+A GPS or mobile device mounted on your snowmobile or ATV provides modern navigation complete with trip statistics such as total miles, max speed, average speed, moving time, stopped time, etc. Trail maps from GPS Trailmasters will Enhance Your Riding Experience.

 If you’re considering a GPS map for snowmobiling or ATVing, we recommend purchasing a Garmin GPS that is waterproof and ruggedized for outdoor use.
-All of the units recommended below are ruggedized, waterproof (IPX7) and will operate in cold temperatures.
+Ideally the GPS should be IPX7 rated and operate in temperatures near zero degrees.
 The battery type and battery life varies for each unit.
 We highly recommend you wire-in your GPS with the hard-wire mounting kits available.
-The accessory plug on your sled or ATV can be used to power the GPS as well.
+The 12 Volt accessory plug on your sled or ATV can be used to power the GPS as well.
 The GPS can be mounted to your sled or ATV many different ways.
-The cradles below all utilize the Ram Mount system.
 Ram Mount components can be used to mount to the handlebars, the windshield or to the dashboard/cowling.